-- a.
-Employees who do any hazardous operations shall follow the work shift limits in paragraph 2.14.3.3 of NPR 1800.1. - b.
+- 5.8.10.1 Shift limits prevent dangerous situations due to fatigue.
+Organizations whose employees perform shift work or work unusual shifts with prolonged worktimes shall follow the requirements in NPR 1800.1, NASA Occupational Health Program Procedures, Chapter 2.14, Shift Work and Balancing Work-Rest Cycles.
+The following requirements apply: - a.
+JSC defines critical positions to include, but are not limited to: - (1) Category I and II hazardous operations listed in paragraphs 5.8.4 and 5.8.5. - (2) Flight operations and operations with flight hardware. - (3) Hazardous tests or hazardous crew training. - (4) Working at heights of 20 feet or more. - (5) Working with cryogenics, hazardous materials, or hazardous waste. - (6) Construction, demolation, or excavation. - (7) Working in Controlled Areas. - b.
 Employees who directly support tests shall: - (1) Never work a shift of more than 12 hours for continuous testing.
 Normal and desired shifts are 8 hours. - (2) Have a qualified relief every 4 hours so they can take rest breaks, unless their position allows them to take comfort breaks and have water and food during the test. - (3) Be off for at least 10 hours between shifts. - c.
 Employees involved with hypobaric chamber activities shall: - (1) Be off for at least 24 hours before the test starts if they work 12-hour shifts during the pretest phase. - (2) Never start a test if the combined pretest hours worked and the test hours scheduled to complete the test will exceed 12 hours.
-Use a fresh test team to staff the duty stations of those whose shifts will exceed 12 hours. - (3) Never work more than five 12-hour shifts in a week without a day of rest right after the 60-hour workweek. - (4) Never work more than 8 hours in a 24-hour period at altitude as an inside lock observer.
+Use a fresh test team to staff the duty stations of those whose shifts will exceed 12 hours. - (3) Never work more than five 12-hour shifts in a week without a day of rest right after the 60-hour work week. - (4) Never work more than 8 hours in a 24-hour period at altitude as an inside lock observer.
 A standard shift at altitude is 4 hours with a maximum of 6 hours.
 The medical monitor is responsible for monitoring lock observers for excessive fatigue. - d.
-Have waivers to the requirements in subparagraph a. above approved by the Division Chief responsible for the facility.
-Intermittent hazardous operations may exceed 12 hours on the job, but may not exceed 16 hours if there is rest time between operations.
+Have waivers for critical positions approved by the JSC Designated Safety and Health Official. - e.
+Have waivers for non-critical positions approved by the Division Chief responsible for the facility.